Calvin Newton

 Calvin Newton (October 28, 1929 – March 3, 2023) was an American gospel singer from West Frankfort, Illinois.

 Youth

 Newton was a boy soprano who took up amateur boxing because he was tired of being bullied.
 Newton won a Kentucky Golden Gloves championship, retiring one opponent in just 23 seconds.

 Music career

 In his late teens Newton was recruited to join the Blackwood Brothers, then a prominent Southern gospel quartet.
 From 1953 until 1956 Newton sang lead for the Oak Ridge Boys, and later he was a co-founder of the Sons of Song, one of the first pioneering acts in what would become the CCM industry.
-(Please note that the correct name between 1953 and 1956 was the Oak Ridge Quartet.)

 Criminal career

 According to biographer Russ Cheatham, Newton was "super-handsome, athletic, and charged with sexual charisma...Audacious, Newton never turned down a dare... [hedonistic] -- reckless driving, heavy romancing, and addictive pill popping."
 Later Newton would spend decades involved in crime: serving time in state and federal prisons for a variety of crimes including theft, counterfeiting, and drug offenses.